evolvingstuff/vdw2/content/posts/child-obesity-and-vitamin-d-many-studies.md

 │   │   │   │   full_match: `Better than Daily|Non-daily is better than daily`
 │   │   │   │   inner_content: `Better than Daily|Non-daily is better than daily`
 │   │   ├── TextNode
+│   │   │   full_match: `,`
+│   │   │   inner_content: `,`
+│   │   ├── NewlineNode
+│   │   │   full_match: `%%%`
+│   │   │   inner_content: ``
+│   │   ├── TextNode
-│   │   │   full_match: `,%%%Vitamin D turbo-charges many weight-loss regimes (fewer calories, more exercise, and perhaps fasting)%%%Takes ~3 months for Vitamin D levels to be beneficial if not start with a `
+│   │   │   full_match: `Vitamin D turbo-charges many weight-loss regimes (fewer calories, more exercise, and perhaps fasting)`
+│   │   │   inner_content: `Vitamin D turbo-charges many weight-loss regimes (fewer calories, more exercise, and perhaps fasting)`
+│   │   ├── NewlineNode
+│   │   │   full_match: `%%%`
+│   │   │   inner_content: ``
+│   │   ├── TextNode
-│   │   │   inner_content: `,%%%Vitamin D turbo-charges many weight-loss regimes (fewer calories, more exercise, and perhaps fasting)%%%Takes ~3 months for Vitamin D levels to be beneficial if not start with a `
-│   │   ├── LocalLinkNode
+│   │   │   full_match: `Takes ~3 months for Vitamin D levels to be beneficial if not start with a ` │   │   │   inner_content: `Takes ~3 months for Vitamin D levels to be beneficial if not start with a ` │   │   ├── LocalLinkNode
 │   │   │   full_match: `((Loading Dose of Vitamin D|loading dose))`
 │   │   │   inner_content: `Loading Dose of Vitamin D|loading dose`